Skip to Content

 Lastly, we round up this guide with a few suggestions for day trips from Hoi An.

 Hue: Located around three hours north of Hoi An, the ancient city of Hue was once the imperial capital of Vietnam.
-Today, you can see the remains of the great Imperial City that was home to the Nguyen Dynasty from 1802 to 1945.
-Some of the attractions you shouldn’t miss include the Thien Mu Pagoda, the Hue Mausoleum, and taking a boat ride on the famous Perfume River.
-The road from Hoi An to Hue is also dotted with a handful of scenic places, most notably, the Hai Van Pass.
+Some of the main highlights of the great Imperial City include the Thien Mu Pagoda, the Hue Mausoleum, and taking a boat ride on the famous Perfume River.

 Ba Na Hills: The scenic Ba Na Hills is another great idea for taking a day trip from Hoi An.
-The hills are mainly famous for the Golden Bridge, which appears to be held up by two giant hands (I’m sure you’ve seen it somewhere on the internet).
-The resort also features a picturesque French village, a wax museum, and a few other interesting attractions.
+The highlight of the area is the famous Golden Bridge, which appears to be held up by two giant hands (I’m sure you’ve seen it somewhere on the internet).

-Son Tra Peninsula (Monkey Mountain): Located north of Da Nang, the peninsula is the perfect place to be for nature and wildlife lovers.
-There are several scenic hiking trails where you can encounter the rare red-shanked douc langurs (often called ‘costumed apes’) that inhabit the area (hence, the name Monkey Mountains)…
+Son Tra Peninsula (Monkey Mountain): Located north of Da Nang, the peninsula is home to several scenic hiking trails where you can encounter the rare red-shanked douc langurs (often called ‘costumed apes’) that inhabit the area (hence, the name Monkey Mountains)…

 How did you like this guide?
 Did it help you determine how many days in Hoi An you’d like to spend?
 Feel free to share your thoughts in the comments below.